vokal/roadhouse/README.md

 - `rh-on-create` is a callback function
 - `rh-on-update` is a callback function
 - `rh-on-delete` is a callback function
-- `rh-show-edit-delete` is a boolean to hide the delete button in the edit dialog
+- `rh-show-edit-delete` is a boolean or callback function used for setting the visibility of the edit dialog delete button.
+Default is true.
 - `rh-can-edit-item` is a callback function that receives the corresponding item object as an argument and should return a boolean.
 Boolean result determines if the item edit button is shown for the row.